Olethreutinae

 (NCBI-index: 1.869845)

 The Teasel Marble (Endothenia gentianaeana) is a leafroller that is very difficult to distinguish from the other Endothenia spp. and requires dissection of the genitalia for accurate identification.
 The wings are blue-grey with two dark transverse bands on top.
 The outer zone is white.
-The flight time is from June to August in one generation and the wingspan is 15-19mm.
-The larvae always feed singly on the pith in the cavity of the teasel seedhead.
+The flight time is from June to August in one generation, and the wingspan is 15-19mm.
+The larvae feed singly on the pith in the cavity of the teasel seedhead.
 Host plant: Teasel.
 Dutch name: Kaardebolbladroller.
 Frisian name:

 Flying period: